 There are over 30 rooms to explore*, from the magnificent Painted Hall, regal State Rooms, restored Sketch Galleries and beautiful Sculpture Gallery.
 In the Guest Bedrooms meet an Edwardian Lady's Maid who will be revealing the secrets of her mistress's suitcase of clothes.
 From 5 November 2016 - 3 January 2017 the house will be dressed for Christmas at Chatsworth.

 Chatsworth is undergoing a major project of essential restoration.
-Please be aware that phase four of the Masterplan will include scaffolding on the east façade.
+Please be aware that phase four of the Masterplan will include scaffolding on the east and north façades of the house.
 The Masterplan is made possible in part by visitor admission revenue and our Friends of Chatsworth programme through the Chatsworth House Trust.

 For our younger visitors